LitCommerce

 Both TikTok and Instagram offer powerful features for businesses to engage customers and drive sales online through their shopping features like TikTok Shop and Instagram Shop.

-• TikTok Shop: Allows businesses to tag products and link to online stores for shopping directly on TikTok videos and livestreams.
+• TikTok Shop: By setting up a TikTok Shop, you will be able to tag products and link to your online stores for shopping directly on TikTok videos and livestreams.

 • TikTok Business Center: Serves as a centralized hub where businesses can manage multiple ad accounts, collaborate with team members by assigning specific roles and permissions, and oversee campaigns in one dashboard.